techidaily/site-win11-tips/source/_posts/a-step-by-step-approach-8-ways-to-iis-explorer.md

 ## 4\.
 Open the IIS Manager Using the Task Manager

- The Task Manager is helpful when it comes to analyzing system performance or[closing problematic programs on Windows](https://www.makeuseof.com/tag/how-to-kill-unresponsive-programs-without-the-task-manager/) .
+ The Task Manager is helpful when it comes to analyzing system performance or [closing problematic programs on Windows](https://www.makeuseof.com/tag/how-to-kill-unresponsive-programs-without-the-task-manager/) .
 But that’s not all—you can also use this tool to open almost any app on your device.

 Here’s how to access the IIS Manager using the Task Manager: